inox-code/inox-code/README.md

 - 👋 Hi, I’m @inox-code
 - 👀 I’m interested in ...Gaming and coding
 - 🌱 I’m currently learning ...
-C programming Linux DBMS and AIML
+C programming Linux DBMS DSA Python and AIML
 - 💞️ I’m looking to collaborate on ...
 New Projects, and some new ideas
 - 📫 How to reach me ... ankit.sharma.cmr@gmail.com, insta id:@intoxicated8848
 - 😄 Pronouns: ...
 Pure Verified male also know as Attack Helicopter